QubitPi/leadership-blogs/src/content/posts/project-management/index.md

 :::tip

-- "Temporary" means that the project has an end date.
-"Unique" means that the project's end result is different from the results of other functions of the organization[^1]
+- "Temporary" means that the _project has an end date_.
+"Unique" means that the project's end result is _different from the results of other functions of the organization_[^1]
 - This "temporary" nature contrasts with the idea of [Infinite Game][The Infinite Game]
 - But since an infinite-game must be conducted by every concrete steps, we can consider an instance of project management an atomic unity of such step; just as how the [book of Infinite Game][The Infinite Game] stats: